openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

    todo: String Conversion - note: Implemented in a different but compatible way: spec - toString(), implementation: StringBuilder
    todo: Forbidden Conversion - note: Not exhaustively tested, should work

-This section describes all allowed implicit conversions.
-Each conversion is allowed in particular contexts (for example, saying that an expression that initializes a local variable is subject to :ref:`Assignment-like Contexts` means that the rules for this context define what specific conversion is implicitly chosen for that expression).
+This section describes all implicit conversions that are  allowed.
+Each conversion is allowed in a particular context (for example, if an expression that initializes a local variable is subject to :ref:`Assignment-like Contexts`, then the rules of this context define what specific conversion is implicitly chosen for the expression).

 .. index::
    identity conversion